 26) Eat corn on the cob-Buy a dozen of these when you visit the farmer’s market.

 Eat them with butter for another amazing summer taste!

 27) Have a watermelon seed spitting contest-I personally don’t care for watermelon, but I have participated in a watermelon seed spitting contest with my grandma.

 She loved spitting these seeds while eating this juicy fruit in the summer.

-On my birthday, my parents would make a batch of Oreo ice cream in the ice cream maker similar to this one.
+On my birthday, my parents would make a batch of Oreo ice cream in the ice cream maker.

 So, we had to try making these rainbow popsicles with the juice of different colored fruit.
 Scrumptious!

 31) Make s’mores over a camp fire-Graham crackers, melted chocolate, and gooey marshmallows are a delicious combination whether you are able to make them over a camp fire or not.